WGeckle80/enee101-robot-hand-control/README.md

 * Flexing of the wrist back and fourth
 * Turning of the wrist left and right

-The rules were simple: no hardware modifications of the hand were allowed, but everything else, including serial communication, was fair game.
+The rules were simple: no hardware modifications of the hand were allowed.
+Everything else, including serial communication, was fair game.

 My goal for this project was simple: control the hand using a game controller.
 To accomplish this, I first turned to the Arduino procedures.
 In essence,